A new Franchising Report from Senator Masto was just released. it revealed a lot about the franchise industry.

 Well I know one thing for sure; if you’re in the market for a franchise, Senator Cortez Masto does have your back.
 Check this out.

-Senator Catherine Cortez Masto Franchising: Cortez Masto Is Calling For Tougher Franchise Business Opportunity Oversight
+Franchising Report From Senator Masto: She’s Calling For Tougher Franchise Business Opportunity Oversight

 A lot of people feel that franchising isn’t regulated tightly enough….or at least not correctly.
 I’m one of them.
-I’m for anything that adds a layer of protection and potentially more profit, for folks who are willing to invest thousands of dollars so they can become their own boss.
+I’m for anything that adds a layer of protection and potentially more profit, for folks who are willing to invest thousands of dollars in this business model so they can become their own boss.

 Thing is, I don’t have the power that someone from the U.S. Senate does.